About the Amazon Echo Dot (3rd Gen, Version 2)

 - connects to your home Wi-Fi® network

-- built-in Bluetooth lets you stream directly to or from compatible devices
+- built-in Bluetooth lets you stream directly from compatible devices

 - array of four built-in far-field microphones to pick up voice commands